rjlee/actual-tx-linker/README.md

 - `--window-hours` (default 72): max time difference between paired txns
 - `--min-score` (default 0.2): minimum text-similarity score to accept
 - `--dry-run` (boolean, default true): print actions without changing data
+  - You can also control this via `DRY_RUN` env; CLI flag overrides the env default.
 - `--include-accounts` (array): only scan accounts listed (name or id), can be repeated or comma-separated
 - `--exclude-accounts` (array): skip accounts listed (name or id), can be repeated or comma-separated
   - If not provided, `INCLUDE_ACCOUNTS`/`EXCLUDE_ACCOUNTS` from the environment are used.